-- a) Look at Lewis Hubner's painting A Parakeet Perched on a Basket of Mixed Fruit and Emily Stannard's Still Life - Dead Ducks and a Hare with a Basket and a Sprig of Holly (see images on following page).
-Each artist has used quite a different style to depict their subjects.
-Make a composition sketch of each picture.
-Add some detail and tone in places but don't feel you have to complete the whole picture as this isn't necessary.
-Add notes to your drawings, pointing out differences and similarities between the two pieces.
-(AO1) - b) The ceramic collection in the Decorative Arts gallery features many items that use illustrations and patterns derived from natural forms as decoration.
+- a) Look at Lewis Hubner's painting "A

+Parakeet Perched on a Basket of Fruit" and

+Emily Stannard's "Still-life; Dead Ducks and

+a Hare with Basket and a Sprig of Holly".

+Each artist has used quite a different style to

+depict their subjects.
+Make a composition

+sketch of each picture.
+Add some detail and

+tone in places but do not feel you have to

+complete the whole picture as this is not

+necessary.
+Add notes to your drawings pointing

+out differences and similarities between the

+two pieces.
+(AO1)

+- b) The ceramic collection in the Arts of Living and Teapot Galleries features many items that use illustrations and patterns derived from natural forms as decoration.
 Using designs and motifs from some of these items, make at least four colour studies developing your own repeat pattern for possible use as wrapping paper, a decorative tile or fabric print.
+(A02)

-(AO2) - c) In the Natural History section you will find a curious object: a seated human skeleton holding a book!
-This is almost like a piece of contemporary art in itself.
+- c) In the natural history section you will find a curious object; a seated human skeleton holding a copy of "The Spectator"!
+This is almost like a contemporary piece of art in itself.
 In your sketchbook, draw some studies of the hands, feet or skull.
 Concentrate on the form and use tone.
 Consider creating your own sculpture or painting based on this seated skeleton.
-What book would you choose for it to be holding?
+What book or would you choose for it

+- to be holding?
 The meaning and interpretation of the piece would subtly change depending on what you choose to place in the skeleton's hands.
 With a combination of notes and sketches, put down some ideas for this piece.
-(AO3) - d) Throughout the Natural History galleries you will find many natural and organic textures and surfaces.
+(A03) - d) Throughout the Natural History and Norfolk Wildlife Galleries you will find many natural and organic textures and surfaces.
 Using a double page in your journal, produce a series of studies of different textures using line, colour and tone.
-Use a further double page to produce some ideas for an abstract sculpture suitable for the entrance to the natural history section of a museum.
+Use a further double page to produce some ideas for a abstract sculpture suitable for the entrance to the natural history section of a museum.
 You should concentrate on trying to use some of the textures you have studied in your designs.
 Add some notes that explain how you might make your sculpture and what materials you would use.
 Consider also how the scale of your piece might affect the impact it has.
-(AO1/AO2/AO3)
+(A01/A02/A03)